Revenue Recognition Rules for SuiteBilling

 • Default Fixed Recurring Fee – When revenue should be spread evenly regardless of the usage events created

-• Default Usage – When revenue should recognize only when a usage event has been created or is being consumed at the end of each period
+• Default Usage – When revenue should recognize only when a usage event was created or is used at the end of each period

 Overage: